g-art-dev/hoca/README.md

 ## Limitations

 At the moment, automata are not aware of each other.
-This means you can't use the `hoca` library to implement the Conway's game of life.
+This means you can't use the `hoca` library to implement classic automata, the Conway's game of life for instance.
 You can do it actually, but it will be in O(N²) as each automaton will have to look at all other automata in the population to know if some are its neighbours.

 ## Advertising hoca